 3.1.
 How does SAP Datasphere enable a powerful open data ecosystem?

-SAP is partnering with other open data partners such as Databricks, Collibra, Confluent, and DataRobot to radically simplify customers’ data landscapes with a business data fabric.
+SAP is partnering with Collibra, Confluent, Databricks, DataRobot, and Google Cloud to radically simplify customers’ data landscapes with a business data fabric.
 By closely integrating their data and AI platforms with SAP Datasphere, organizations can now access their mission-critical business data across any cloud infrastructure.
-For more information on the open data ecosystem, read the blog announcement.
+For more information on the open data ecosystem, read the blog announcement and press release.